justin-napolitano/assistant-framework/project.md

 generatedAt: '2025-11-24T21:33:59.442Z'
 source: github-auto
 summary: >-
-  Build a modular personal assistant using FastAPI, LangChain, and Docker for seamless Signal messaging integration.
+  Explore a modular assistant framework using FastAPI and LangChain for Signal messaging integration and command processing.
 tags:
   - fastapi
   - langchain